pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

     kubectl get pod --all-namespaces -o wide -l pingcap.com/managed-by=tidb-operator | grep ${node_name}
     ```

+    - If the node has TiDB cluster component Pods, follow the subsequent steps in this document to migrate these Pods.
+    - If the node does not have any TiDB cluster component Pods, there is no need to migrate Pods, and you can proceed directly with node maintenance.

 ### Step 2: Migrate TiDB cluster component Pods

 Based on the storage type of the Kubernetes node, choose the corresponding Pod migration strategy: